fscpscollaborative/fscps.tools/docs/Invoke-FSCPSChoco.md

 Invoke-FSCPSChoco install gh -y --allow-unofficial -Silent
 ```

-This will install GH tools on the system.
+This will install GH tools on the system without console output

 ## PARAMETERS